 Castle Island, which has been a Local Nature Reserve since 2003, can be found on the River Wansbeck in Northumberland.
 The surrounding area attracts a large selection of birds whichever the season.
 There are some well-used paths which follow the river for over two miles.
 Nearby there are also areas of woodland and grassland.
 A telescope is recommended to view Castle Island itself, however, much of the sites bird life can easily be enjoyed using a pair of binoculars.

 In 2014 birdwatchers flocked to Castle Island to view the Counties third record of a Collared Pratincole.
-Other highlights in recent years have included Great White Egret, Little Egret and Spoonbill.
+Other highlights in recent years have included Great White Egret, Little Egret, Spoonbill and Temminck’s Stint.
 Visitors can also view Castle Island from the south side of the River Wansbeck, however parking is more limited.

 NZ 283 855

 There is free access to the riverside and there are paths, which travel close to the river for over two miles.